janiluuk/remidi/README.md

 ## Features

 - Multiple user support (max 16, amount of max midi channels), preferably in the same network.
 - Works through internal network (LAN / WLAN) and Bluetooth LE connections.
+(Bluetooth not recommended unless you don't have 2,4ghz wifi / LAN network available.
 - Attaches as normal USB device on host machine.
 (OS X / Windows / Linux / RPI), so no extra hacks needed.
 - Supports playing back the audio from remote host.
-(Headphones, external speaker, bluetooth, chromecast, or borderline stable airplay )
+(Headphones, external speaker, bluetooth, chromecast, or borderline stable airplay).
-- Record / manage your performances.
-Fetch your recordings easily through shared network drive.
+- Record / manage / play back your performances.
+Fetch your recordings easily through organized network drive, drop them straight to your DAW.
+- Overdubbing previous performance with rollback possibility.
 - Includes 1 USB port license for free, for 2 or more simultaneous controllers per Remidi-device, third party license is needed.
+(Or until have moved completely to some of the open-source solutions)

 Ready disk-images for Raspberry Pi Zero W & Pi 3 Model A devices.
 Can be easily ported to other environments as well.